If you go out into the woods today, you are in for a big surprise….

 “Hold on Mr Eric, Allan will be there shortly,” Mrs Pan exclaimed over the phone.
 “We will have you home very quickly sir.”

-Eric could barely hear her due to the roar going on within his head, in all honesty, it sounded like a dog snarling.
+Eric could barely hear her due to the roar going on in his head, in all honesty, it sounded like a dog snarling.
 Another wave went through his body this time his joints began to ache, he looked down at his legs just to make sure they weren’t on fire for it felt like they were sitting in one.
 Breathing through the pain was now beginning to sound funny, almost like a dog panting, he would have laughed if it wasn’t so painful.
 Suddenly he roared as the pain went up another notch, just as lights flashed across him, his eyes were half-closed, and he could vaguely see Allan rush over to him.

 “Sir, it’s Allan, let’s get you in the car,” Allan said his body shaking with shock at seeing Mr Eric like this.

 Eric made a growl/groan as Allan helped him stand and then guided him to the car, Allan frowned at the sound but let it go for he was more concerned about getting Eric home.
-Once Eric was settled in the car, Allan quickly moved around to the driver’s side and got in, he quickly put the car in gear and took off to Eric’s house, his wife would know what to do.
+Once Eric was settled in the car, Allan quickly moved around to the driver’s side and got in, he put the car in gear and took off to Eric’s house, his wife would know what to do.

 Throughout the trip, Eric could feel his muscles tensing and contracting, which would cause him to groan, and at times, it sounded like he was whining, but he was too out of it to realize it.
 Allan brought the car around to the back of the house, pulling in as close to the back door as possible.
 Jumping out he called to his wife to help him with Eric.

 “Celia,” he called as he opened the door to where Eric was laying back against the seat.